yolodevelopers/clean-stream-filters/README.md

 	var filter = new Object;
 	while (l<lines.length) {
 		if (lines[l]!=="") {
-			filter[lines[l++]] = lines[l++];
+			//adds a property to the filter with its value filter[lines[l++]] = lines[l++];
 		}
 		else {
-			filters.push(filter);
+			//adds the filter to the array of filters and resets the filter variable filters.push(filter);
 			filter = new Object;
 			l++;